-Around three quarters of people with MS will rely on care and support from family and friends at some point.
-That means there is a huge community of people affected by MS in the UK.
+We know that around three quarters of people with MS will rely on care and support from family and friends at some point.
+That means there is a huge community of people living with MS in the UK.
 Most see themselves as relatives or friends first and might not think of themselves as carers.

 How we support families and carers